Appropriate adult at the police station

 Your appropriate adult (AA) is allowed to see your custody record.
 The information should be given to them as quickly as possible.
 They can make sure the information in your custody record is correct.
 They can check the following.

-- If the police have called a health professional
+- If the police have called a healthcare professional.

 What happens if I am kept in police custody?

 You will be kept in police custody if you are not allowed to leave the police station.
 This is also known as ‘being detained by the police.’

 A ‘review officer’ will decide if you need to stay at the police station within 6 hours of the start of your detention.
 They will review you again every 9 hours, after the first review, if they decide that you need to stay at the police station.

 You, your appropriate adult (AA) or solicitor can talk to the review officer about your detention.
 Your AA can be with you when you are reviewed.

 Can my appropriate adult speak up for me?

-Your AA should speak to the custody sergeant if they feel that the police are treating you badly.
+Your appropriate adult (AA) should speak to the custody sergeant if they feel that the police are treating you badly.

 What happens in the interview?

 One of the main reasons the police keep you at a police station is to ask you questions.
 Before you are asked questions, the police should caution you again.
 You will usually be asked questions as part of your police interview.

 You must have an appropriate adult (AA) with you if you are mentally vulnerable and you are interviewed.
 But an interview can take place without your AA with you if there is a good reason not to delay the interview.
 See the start of this page for more information.

 During your interview your AA should make sure that the following happens.